Proof of Convergence of a Laplace Expansion Algorithm For Calculating Recursions Satisfied by a Family of Determinants: Basic Illustrative Example and Lemmas

-\textbf{Expansion 3.} By the Reduction Lemma(c), the matrix families in \textbf{QTodo} are upper triangular so that at Expansion 3 we only need to expand along the first column which involves one non- zero entry.
-We obtain
+At Expansion 3, \textbf{QTodo} has the three operators listed in \eqref{equ:eq2A2}.
+Therefore, it follows from Lemma \ref{lem:rminus1} that at Expansion 3 we may expand each member of \textbf{QTodo} along the first column which involves one non-zero entry, which by\eqref{equ:memberofsize6} equals $e.$ Doing so, we obtain the following identities in the family of determinants of $ M$:

-The reduced operators - $(1;2)$ and $(1,2;2,3)$ - appearing on the right-hand side of \eqref{equ:eq3} have been encountered in previous expansion steps; $(1;2)$ appeared in Expansion 1, and $(1,2;2,3)$ appeared in Expansion 2.
-If the result of a reduction has previously appeared we say it is a \textit{successful} reduction.
-As a further example of a successful reduction, we note that the reduction $(1;1)=(0;0),$ from Expansion 1, is trivially successful since it reduces to the original matrix family $M.$

-We remove the $E(2)$ operators from \textbf{QTodo}.
-Moreover, we do not add any more operators to \textbf{QTodo} since all operators are successfully reducible.
-Since \textbf{QTodo} is empty, the process has successfully converged (terminated).
-We add \eqref{equ:eq3} to \textbf{QEquations}.